theopjones/voice-typing/README.md

 **Installation of Dependencies**

 Using this tool requires first installing Whisper.
+It is recommended that you confirm that Whisper is fully working before trying this program.

 PyQt5 is also a dependency, it can be installed from the package manager on most linux distros.